12 Tips for Living Well with Migraines

 Support is as important to dealing with migraines and headaches as good medical care, so don't ignore the care and feeding of your support system.

 Remember, you can be in control

-Repeat after me: "I have Migraines, but Migraines do not have me.
+Repeat after me: "I have migraines, but migraines do not have me.
 I have headaches, but headaches do not have me."
-We do not have to let Migraines or headaches control our lives.
+You do not have to let migraines or headaches control your life.